Experienced Leaders in BOTOX

 TOXIN UNIT EQUIVALENCY

 There are some relatively subtle differences in the toxin proteins, and some people may find one toxin a little more effective for them than another.
 “Units” are a measure of toxin activity and are determined based upon the toxin effect on mice.
 Botox and Xeomin are roughly equivalent in their effects on mice and on people.
 Dysport, however, is roughly 3 times more effective in mice than it is in people, so roughly 3 times as many “units” need to be used to have the same effect in people as Botox or Xeomin.
-The reason this is problematic, is that if a person calls a physician’s office and asks for the price of toxin per unit (which is the best way to be charged for the toxin), Botox might be $12/unit, whereas Dysport is only $4/unit.
-The unwary caller may believe the Dysport is much cheaper, but actually roughly 3 times as many units of Dysport need to be used to achieve the same effect as Botox or Xeomin.
+The reason this is problematic is that if a person calls a physician’s office and asks for the price of toxin per unit (which is the best way to be charged for the toxin), Botox might be $12/unit, whereas Dysport is only $4/unit.
+The unwary caller may believe the Dysport is much cheaper, but actually, roughly 3 times as many units of Dysport need to be used to achieve the same effect as Botox or Xeomin.
 So really these prices are roughly equivalent.

 SO WHICH TOXIN IS BEST?

-Practically speaking, there is probably very little difference among the toxins.
+Practically speaking, there is probably very little difference between the toxins.
 If used highly concentrated, Botox probably spreads the least, if you are looking for pin-point treatment accuracy, but in some areas for some indications, spread is better.
 In these cases, diluting the Botox more or using another toxin may be advantageous.
 Individualized treatment pattern, dosing, and toxin dilution in the hands of an experienced injector is more important than the toxin used.

 BOTOX Appointments in Houston, The Woodlands, Pensacola, and Destin